What Compensation is Available for Fatal Accident Claims?

 For certain industrial diseases claims, the three-year period starts on the date the deceased first became aware of his illness and made the connection his illness and the conditions of his employment.
 In some cases, this will be the point of death.

 The issue of time limits can be very complicated in fatal injury claims and there are exceptions to the three-year rule for certain categories of Claimants.
 It is important that you speak with a solicitor as soon as possible to explore your options and to decide whether a claim may be made.

 The Compensation Experts have many years of experience acting for people who have lost loved ones on the road, in the workplace, in sporting accidents, or on holiday.

-We understand that you may have questions and offer a free, no-obligation consultation to discuss your options.
-To arrange your free consultation, call us or arrange a call back at a time that suits you.
+We understand that you may have questions and offer a free, no-obligation conversation to discuss your options.
+To arrange your free conversation, call us or arrange a call back at a time that suits you.